 Once you have all the reports back along with the application, you’ll need to confirm all the information that you can.
 Call the tenant's employer to double-check that they are an employee in good standing at the salary they say they earn.
 You should generally be looking for your renter to earn three times as much as the rent each month for it to be a comfortable outlay and not cause excess financial pressure.

 Taking a good look at the credit report is a must too.
 Red flags you should be looking for are high levels of debt, delinquency and, if possible, previous bankruptcies.
 Evidence of these things could mean that the tenant is high risk, and you need to decide if you are comfortable with that.

 Using a tenant screening service helps take the pressure off making some of the checks.
 Also, the process can be less chaotic if you create a tenant screening checklist.
 If you choose Rentspree to screen your tenants, then you proceed from application to screening by merely supplying the tenant’s email address.
 This streamlined verification process makes the landlord’s job less of a headache and ensures they get all the up to date information that they need to make a decision.

 3. Continue the Love Affair

-When you find the perfect tenant for you work with them to maintain a great relationship, so that they want to stay in your property.
-And for you or your landlord client, keeping a tenant is a best-case scenario as it’s super cost-effective.
+When you find the perfect tenant, work with them to maintain a great relationship so that they want to stay in your property.
+For you or your landlord client, keeping a tenant is a best-case scenario as it’s super cost-effective.